-5.1 The role of the subject teacher.
+- 5.1 The role of the subject teacher.
 Through appropriate scaffolding support and retrieval practice, all teachers will endeavour to ensure that SEND students' progress is in line with their neurotypical peers.
 Those designated as having responsibility in each faculty, will have a key role in ensuring that this takes place.
 All teachers contribute to the assessment, monitoring, recording and reporting of progress of students with special educational needs.
-As well as paper copies being held by the SENDCO, all teachers will have access to individual SEND information from the electronic teacher-shared drive and from SIMs database.
+As well as paper copies being held by the SENDCO, all teachers will have access to individual SEND information from the electronic teacher-shared drive, provision map software and from Arbor database.
 All teachers will be provided with a comprehensive guide to supportive and successful classroom strategies for working with students with SEND.
-Reference to Provision Maps/One Page Profiles will be made when teachers input evidence of student progress towards targets prior to SEND reviews.
-This evidence is collated and summarised and forms an important part of the review process and future target setting.

-5.2 The role of Faculty and Subject Areas.
+Reference to Provision Maps/Pupil passports will be made when teachers input evidence of student progress towards targets prior to SEND reviews.
+This evidence is collated and summarised and forms an important part of the review process and future target setting. - 5.2 The role of Faculty and Subject Areas.
 All teaching of SEND students should match that of their neurotypical peers with scaffolded support and increased retrieval practice, in order to eliminate practice gaps, when appropriate.
 Teachers should recognise the wide range of student abilities and departmental schemes of work should reflect awareness of the need to provide appropriate support in terms of writing frames and work modelling.
 Teachers should be aware of the importance of identifying students who have special educational needs and referring them to the SENDCO.
 Time should be allocated during departmental meetings so that SEND is a regular item.
-All teachers will contribute to the identification, assessment, monitoring, recording and reporting of progress of SEND students is the responsibility of all teachers of these students.
+All teachers will contribute to the identification, Date change and the words Provision map software added to assessment, monitoring, recording and reporting of progress of students with special educational needs as appropriate.
+The monitoring of progress of SEND students is the responsibility of all teachers of these students.
 Where support staff are involved, they are also expected to contribute to the monitoring process.
 Provision Maps provide information, targets and strategies; they should be used by teachers to inform their planning and teaching.

 5.3 The role of Teaching Assistants (TAs).
-TA support in class or through 1:1 or group intervention is allocated on the basis of student need and entitlement.
+TA support in class or through 1:1 or group intervention as allocated on the basis of student need and entitlement.
 Priority is given to providing support for students with an EHCP.
-The primary role of TAs is to enable access to the high powered knowledge based curriculum, support high level learning and promote inclusion.
-Teachers should maximise the effectiveness of TA support within lessons by; noting the role of the TA in their planning, providing the TA with an overview of the lesson, discussing lessons and scaffolding support needed and be acutely aware of any practise gaps.
+The primary role of TAs is to enable access to the high-powered knowledge-based curriculum, support high level learning and promote inclusion.
+Teachers should maximise the effectiveness of TA support within lessons by; noting the role of the TA in their planning, providing the TA with an overview of the lesson, discussing lessons and scaffolding support needed and be acutely aware of any practice gaps.